OpenXcom/OpenXcom/README.md

 will automatically detect it and copy the resources over for you.

-If you want to copy things over manually, you can find the Steam game folders at "Steam\SteamApps\common\XCom UFO Defense\XCOM" and "Steam\SteamApps\common\X-COM Terror from the Deep\TFD".
+If you want to copy things over manually, you can find the Steam game folders
+at:

+    UFO: "Steam\SteamApps\common\XCom UFO Defense\XCOM"
+    TFTD: "Steam\SteamApps\common\X-COM Terror from the Deep\TFD".

 Do not use modded versions (e.g. with XcomUtil) as they may cause bugs and crashes.
-Copy the UFO subfolders (GEODATA, GEOGRAPH, MAPS, ROUTES, SOUND, TERRAIN, UFOGRAPH, UFOINTRO, and UNITS) to the UFO subdirectory in OpenXcom's data folder and/or the TFTD subfolders (FLOP\_INT, GEODATA, GEOGRAPH, MAPS, MISSDAT, ROUTES, SOUND, TERRAIN, UFOGRAPH, and UNITS) to the TFTD subdirectory in OpenXcom's data folder (see below for data folder locations).
+Copy the UFO subfolders to the UFO subdirectory in OpenXcom's data folder and/or the TFTD subfolders to the TFTD subdirectory in OpenXcom's data folder (see below for data folder locations).

 ## Mods